History of Andrew Bayne Library

 Since its inception, Andrew Bayne Memorial Library has been an anchor for the community of Bellevue.
 Generations of residents have spent time in house on the hill learning to read, attending meetings and events, and getting to know their neighbors and their neighborhood.

 The Baynes were one of the original families living in the hilly terrain north of Pittsburgh when Bellevue was incorporated in 1867.
 Andrew Bayne and his wife, Mary Anne Matthews, occupied the land in the northeast section of the town.
 Their two daughters, Jane and Amanda, were each given a parcel of the land.
 The two sisters built beautiful homes with their husbands, however, neither sister had children and both were widowed young.
 Upon her death, Jane Bayne Teece left her property to Amanda Bayne Balph with the understanding that upon Mrs. Balph’s death all the land would be given to the borough for a library and park that would serve as a memorial to their father.
+Learn more about what might have inspired this donation.
 After her death in August 1912, Mrs. Balph’s home and the four acres surrounding it were officially turned over to Bellevue.
 The streets bounding the property were renamed Teece and Balph Avenues to honor the sisters.
+View the Bayne Family tree.

 The Balph home was designed by Amanda’s husband, James Madison Balph, a prominent local architect.
 It is a classic example of Victorian domestic architecture.
 It features a pitched gabled roof supported by decorative carved corbels, a large asymmetrical front porch, and painted pediments over each window.
 Inside, marble fireplaces grace spacious light-filled rooms.